DWCTOD/DeepLearning-Weekly/README.md

 # DeepLearning-Weekly
-Collect the most interesting deep learning（CV） applications, papers, and code for everyone！
+Collecting the most interesting deep learning（CV） applications, papers, and code for everyone！Waiting for your star!